Jimmy Durmaz: Gençlerbirliği

 In June 2012, Durmaz signed a three-year contract with Turkish club Gençlerbirliği S.K.
 During his time with the Ankara based side as a domestic player in Turkey.
 Durmaz scored 11 times and provided six assists in 61 league appearances.

 Olympiacos

 After two seasons in Turkey, Durmaz signed for Greek Super League club Olympiacos Durmaz in August 2014.
-He scored his first goal for the club with a close-range effort against OFI Crete on 14 September.
-His first hat-trick came in an 8-0 win over Tyrnavos in a Greek Cup game on 29 January 2015.
+He scored his first goal for the club with a close-range effort against OFI on 14 September.
+His first hat-trick came in an 8–0 win over Tyrnavos in a Greek Cup game on 29 January 2015.

 Toulouse

 Durmaz moved to Ligue 1 club Toulouse in August 2016, for a fee in the region of €2.5 million.
 On 26 August 2017, Durmaz scored two goals (both of them penalties) in Toulouse's 3–2 Ligue 1 home win over Stade Rennais to bring his 2017–18 Ligue 1 goal tally to three and improve on the two Ligue 1 goals he scored in the whole of the 2016–17 Ligue 1 season.